-Acquire an overview of the common psychiatric conditions and their symptoms, causes, and treatment modalities.
-The role of the mental health worker as part of the multidisciplinary team working with clients with mental health disorders is addressed.
+Acquire an overview of common psychological disorders and their symptoms, causes, and treatments.
+The role of the mental health worker as part of a multidisciplinary team working with clients with mental health disorders is addressed.
 You will discuss attitudes, stigma, and the influences of culture.
 Class readings, web-based learning, group discussions, and assignments help illustrate this material.

 |SOCI1000 (O)|| Introduction to the Study of Society |

 Explore introductory sociology through the study of social relations, community, and society.
 Learn about the institutions of Canadian society, such as family, politics, ethnicity, education, and religion.